Dizzy611/SchalterVox/README.md

 # Known Bugs
 * Occasionally freezes during OGG load.
-* Vorbis decode thread sometimes (but not always) disobeys signal to quit. (keep hitting the button if it seems to do nothing!
+* Vorbis decode thread sometimes (but not always) disobeys signal to quit. (keep hitting the "+" button if it doesn't seem to be stopping!
 I need to put input on its own thread)

 # Immediate TODO
 * Make pressing + cause an immediate stop instead of waiting for buffers to flush.